-We recognise that quality in the assurance services we deliver to clients is key to maintaining the confidence of investors and other stakeholders in the integrity of our work.
-It is a key element of our assurance strategy.
+We recognise that quality in the assurance services we deliver to clients is critical to maintaining the confidence of investors and other stakeholders in the integrity of our work.
+It's a key element of our assurance strategy.

-Responsibility for appropriate quality management lies with the leadership of PricewaterhouseCoopers AG: the 'first line of defence'.
-This includes the design and operation of an effective SoQM that is responsive to our specific risks to delivering quality audit engagements, using the network's QMSE framework.
+Responsibility for appropriate quality management lies with the leadership of PricewaterhouseCoopers AG.
+This includes the design and operation of an effective System of Quality Management (SoQM) that's responsive to our specific risks to delivering quality audit engagements, using the network's QMSE framework.